Land of the Giants

 Land of the Giants is a one-hour American science fiction television series that aired on ABC for two seasons, beginning on September 22, 1968, and ending on March 22, 1970.
 The show was created and produced by Irwin Allen.
 Land of the Giants was Allen's fourth science-fiction TV series.
-The show was and released by 20th Century Fox Television.
+The show was released by 20th Century Fox Television.
 The series was filmed entirely in color and ran for 51 episodes.
-The show starred Gary Conway and special guest star Kurt Kasznar.
+The show starred Gary Conway, Deanna Lund and Kurt Kasznar – with Kaznar billed as a special guest star throughout the entire series.

-Five novels based on the television series, including three written by acclaimed science-fiction author Murray Leinster, were published in 1968 and 1969.
+Five novels based on the television series, including three written by science-fiction author Murray Leinster, were published in 1968 and 1969.